A few questions with one word answers.

 Why do you shoot in the tropics and celebrate there?

 Two reasons.
-The first is that a tropical adventure creates a reason for people to train in swimming, scuba and sailing at the Marc Alan Aquatic Center.
+The first is that a tropical adventure creates a reason for people to train in swimming, scuba and sailing at the Marc Alan Lee Aquatic Center.
 This employs the disabled adults working there.
 The second is, when have you ever seen a person with a disability, on medicaid going on an exotic tropical vacation?
-There are a lot of families that sacrifice everything for their special needs superhero and this little bit of respite time can make a big difference.
+There are a lot of families that sacrifice everything for their special needs superhero and this little bit of respite time can make a big difference in recharging the caregivers.

 What is the Team Leader?

-The Team Leader receives all of the money and manages the team.
-The Team Leader decides how much money the superhero can receive so that they do not lose health insurance or benefits through Medicaid.
-The Team Leader decides on the strategy for the competition and who will manage video production and crew positions.
+The Team Leader manages the superhero.
+They may also be the Team Manager or delegate this role.
+The Team Leader decides how much money the superhero can receive over what period of time so that they do not lose health insurance or benefits through Medicaid.
+The Team Leader decides who will manage the strategy for the competition and who will manage video production and crew positions.

 How do I become a hero, team member or sponsor of this docu-series?